SpecFlowOSS/SpecFlow/docs/source/Configuration/Configuration.md

 #### `<language>`

 Use this section to define the default language for feature files and other language-related settings.
-For more details on language settings, see [[Feature Language]].
+For more details on language settings, see [Feature Language]().

 <table>
     <tr>